Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

-where $T_t$ is the time-order operator.
-Suppose the incident photon has momentum $\mathbf{q}$ and polarization $\lambda$, and the two emitted electrons in the final state have momenta and spins $\mathbf{k}_1\sigma_1$ and $\mathbf{k}_2\sigma_2$, respectively.
+Suppose the incident photon in the initial state has momentum $\mathbf{q}$ and polarization $\lambda$, and the two emitted electrons in the final state have momenta and spins $\mathbf{k}_1\sigma_1$ and $\mathbf{k}_2\sigma_2$, respectively.
 The coincidence detection probability of the two emitted electrons in the $(\gamma, 2e)$ photoemission measurement can be defined by